 Il Museo delle Cere, the Waxworks, house wax models of people who have played a role in the history of Piacenza.
 Their stories are told during the guided visit, with various anecdotes.

-The small but exhaustive Museo delle Torture is housed in the Palazzetto dell’Istituzione.
+The small but exhaustive Museo delle Torture (Torture Museum) is housed in the Palazzetto dell’Istituzione.
 The instruments of torture are accompanied by explanatory panels.
 Next to the Museum an Escape Room on the theme of the Inquisition has been set up.

 The Castle and the Historic Park of the Castle.